 The well-known campaign became a clash of wills between Adolf Hitler and Joseph Stalin, involving hundreds of thousands of troops in a death struggle which eventually led to the German defeat in the entire war.

 "Inferno's" map is generated from highly detailed air recon photographs and depicts both the city and outskirts in extreme detail, as it was in August 23, 1942, when the battle began.
-The map scope includes the main city and the its suburbs from Lateschanka to Kuspornoe, along 25 km of the volga river, and extends to the west as far as Gumrak Airfield, Orlovka, and Alexandrovka.
-Map scale is 1:40000, with hexes that represent 1 kilometer along each side.
+The map scope includes the main city and the its suburbs from Latoshinka to Kuporosnoye, along 30 km of the volga river, and extends to the west as far as Gumrak Airfield, Orlovka, and Alexandrovka.
+Map scale is 1:33000, with hexes that represent 1,2 to kilometer along each side.

 The game has one campaign, covering August 23 to November 20 and taking from 1 to 2 hours to play.
 There are several shorter scenarios in development, such as the September attack to the southern part of the city and the October attack to the industrial sector.

 The unit wooden blocks provide fog-of-war and easy recording of strength, while a card-driven system that allows for key historical events and dramatic surprises in battle...